bellyillish/useful-idiots/README.md

 Combat modes respond to the "Move to Point" command in a way that fits their scheme.
 For example in "Guard" or "Snipe" that point will become their new permanent fixed position.
 In "Assault" or "Support" they will move to that point but resume their normal combat behavior afterwards.
 "Move to Point" can automatically switch them to "Guard Combat" via an MCM option.

+> [!WARNING]
-You can also enable the "Monolith", "Camper" and "Zombied" combat modes that ship with Anomaly via MCM.
+>You can also enable the **"Monolith"**, **"Camper"** and **"Zombied"** combat modes that ship with Anomaly via MCM.
 AFAIK thse are not used by Anomaly, but are used by GAMMA and some other mods.
 They work for the most part but have some issues and jankiness.
-Therefore they are disabled by default not supported in any way.
+Therefore they are **disabled by default not supported in any way**.
 Consider them "bonus content".

 ### Weapon Types
 ---
+> [!NOTE]
-In vanilla companions switch weapons based on enemy distance.
+> In vanilla companions switch weapons based on enemy distance.
 This is determined by the engine and can happen at inopportune times.
 If they're on top of a boundary between two of these distances, they may repeatedly switch back and forth between weapons and get caught in reload animations that cancel before they finish.
 This leaves them vulnerable and unable to defend themselves.

-When "Best" is selected, companions always use their best weapon.
+When **"Best"** is selected, companions always use their best weapon.
 The "best" weapon is determined by:
   1. Repair kit tier (weapons without repair kits like RPGs are considered best)
   2. For weapons that use the same repair kit, the one with the highest cost is considered best

-You can also command them to use specific weapon types by choosing "Pistol", "Shotgun", "Rifle", or "Sniper".
+You can also command them to use specific weapon types by choosing **"Pistol"**, **"Shotgun"**, **"SMG"**, **"Rifle"**, **"Sniper"** or **"RPG"**.
 But regardless of what is selected, they will never switch weapons during combat unless you tell them to.

 ### Headlamps
 ---
 - **Default Light:** Let vanilla or other mods control headlamps.
-- **Light On:** Force headlamps off.
+- **Light Off:** Force headlamps off.
 - **Light On:** Force headlamps on.

 When in "Follow", companions will match how the player's headlamp is set when using "Default Light" and when not overriden by another mod.
 This can be disabled via MCM.